-OCREVUS is approved for use in relapsing forms of multiple sclerosis and primary progressive multiple sclerosis in countries across North America, South America, the Middle East, Europe, as well as in Australia.
-OCREVUS is administered by intravenous infusion every six months, with no routine testing between dosing.
+It is approved for use in relapsing forms of multiple sclerosis and primary progressive multiple sclerosis in countries across North America, South America, the Middle East, Europe, as well as in Australia.
+Ocrevus is administered by intravenous infusion every six months, with no routine testing between dosing.

-OCREVUS was designated Breakthrough Therapy by the U.S. Food and Drug Administration (FDA) and approved by the FDA in March 2017 and by the European Commission in January 2018.
+Ocrevus was designated as a Breakthrough Therapy by the U.S. Food and Drug Administration (FDA), and approved by the FDA in March 2017 and by the European Commission in January 2018.